hindahmad431/Datascience_tools/README.md

 # Data_Science_tools

-Impotrant References for those Who are intersted in datascience.
+Important references for those Who are intersted in datascience.
 If you have any other suggestion, please feel free to add them to this repository

 ![alt text](https://github.com/hindahmad431/Datascience_tools/blob/master/data-science-768x384.png?raw=true)